gkns/flat_file_http_api/README.md

+Design
+---

+**On a high level, we have two main tasks in this application:**

+1. Injesting data from the text files and store it in a structured format, for easy querying.
+2. Expose HTTP endpoint for accessing the injested data.

+[1] Is taken care in this preliminary implementation in a more robust way, In that:

+- Incoming data-files are processed in a continuous and memory efficient way (streaming)
+- Data files can be added when the application is running, and they will be processed and added to the DB.
+- New record formats can be easily plugged using Camel components.
+- New data sources (other than file) can be easily plugged.
+- The embedded DB is located at the directory named: **derby_data_dir** in the working directory.

+[2] Can be optimized, explained in : **Why Derby embedded DB**

 Assumptions:
 ---
 Due to the nature of the problem, This implementation is a reduced scope implementation, in that, there are multiple